tlc76/openhab2-addons/addons/binding/org.openhab.binding.ebus/README.md

 - **Wolf SM1**
 Solar Module Wolf CGB-2

+- **Wolf MM**
+Mixer Module Wolf

 ## Discovery

-All devices connected to a eBUS gateway.
-All required openHAB metadata are generated during device discovery.
+This binding is able to resolve many devices automatically.
+It's listening for new devices on the bus and try to identify the device.
+If the device ID is known, a corresponding thing is added to the inbox.
+In any case, an eBUS standard thing is added for each detected device.

 ## Binding Configuration

-You can add up to three custom configuration files.
-This allows you to add new eBUS devices without to update this binding.
+You can add up to three custom configuration files or one bundle file.
+This allows you to add new eBUS devices without updating this binding.
+The built-in configurations are always loaded first, the own files are loaded afterwards.
+These can also overwrite already loaded commands.
 You must use the URL syntax.
 For more information see [URL](https://en.wikipedia.org/wiki/URL) on wikipedia.

 There are several settings for a binding: